stateful/docs.runme.dev/docs/how-runme-works/index.md

 # How Runme Works

-Runme strives to provide a great experience right out of the box.
-Please continue to learn how to get the most out of our markdown docs.
+Runme aims to deliver an excellent experience from the very beginning.
+To learn how to make the most out of our markdown docs.
 If you haven't already installed Runme, please complete the steps in [installation](https://docs.runme.dev/install#runme-cli) before proceeding.

 In which environment do you like to work the most?